charlesbrandt/public/system/virtualization/docker.md

 Introduction to what containers are:
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04

+## TODO

+How do these relate?
+cri-o
+containerd

 ## Dockerfiles

 How you set up the image that gets run in a container